 Episode 2 – Literary Agent Steve Laube (Steve Laube Agency) talks about Christian publishing and why it was so daunting for Terry to get his book published in the early days.
 Connect with Steve on Twitter.

-Episode 3 – Literary Agent Holly Root (Waxman Leavell Literary Agency) discusses excellence in writing and publishing.
-She shares insights about the role of a literary agent and what she did to help shape the manuscript's proposal.
+Episode 3 – Literary Agent Holly Root (Root Literary) discusses excellence in writing and publishing.
+She shares insights about the role of a literary agent and what she did to help shape the manuscript’s proposal.
 Connect with Holly on Twitter.

 Episode 4 – Terry and Michael talk with Rick Lawrence about being Shrewd and how his counsel helped Terry stay with it.
 (This episode was recorded in 2016) Connect with Rick on Twitter.

 Episode 6 – Helen Lee served as editor for THE SELF-AWARE LEADER.
-Terry and Helen talk about the editor's role in helping authors (and leaders) find their “voice.”
+Terry and Helen discuss the editor’s role in helping authors (and leaders) find their “voice.”
 You can connect with Helen at her website or on Twitter.